-The harvest festival during which Jews eat meals outside in a sukkah (a temporary structure), symbolizing temporality and giving us a sense of the fragility of life.
+The harvest festival, during which Jews eat meals outside in a sukkah (a temporary structure that symbolizes temporality and gives a sense of the fragility of life).

 Shemini Atzeret - September 26

-Follows Sukkot, and is a separate festival.
-On this day we say a prayer for rain because this marks the beginning of the rainy season in Israel.
-The prayer is delayed until after Sukkot, because we would not want rain to impede our celebrations in the sukkah.
+Follows Sukkot and is a separate festival.
+On this day Jews pray for rain because this marks the beginning of the rainy season in Israel.

 Simchat Torah - September 27